WPLytic

 Tags can be added by adding a JavaScript snippet on all pages of your website, by calling the functionWPLY.addTag('your_tag_name').
 Tags can also be added by editing the HTML of your website and adding the data-wply-click-tag="your_tag_name" to any HTML element on the page.

 Tags are strings that can be associated with a specific visit/session.
-Unlike events, tags are unique per session (i.e. can not have duplicate tags), are simple strings of a length of maximum 128 characters.
+Unlike , tags are unique per session (i.e. can not have duplicate tags), are simple strings of a length of maximum 128 characters.
 Tags can be used to quickly filter/segment data.

 Example